One Pan Italian Chicken Breasts

 Top down of a large sheet-an topped with cooked chicken breasts, roasted potatoes, and roasted asparagus.

-This Whole30 dinner is made with Italian marinated chicken breasts, crispy potatoes, and perfectly tender asparagus, all on one sheet pan!
+This flavor-packed chicken dinner features Italian marinated chicken breasts, crispy potatoes, and tender asparagus, all baked perfectly on a sheet pan!

 5 from 2 votes